RoBrit/Moo-Fluids/README.md

 3. Make the changes that you want to and commit them.
 	* If you're making changes locally, you'll have to execute `git commit -a` and `git push` in your command line.
 4. Click `Pull Request` at the right-hand side of the gray bar directly below your fork's name.
-5. Click `Click to create a pull request for this comparison`, enter your PR's title, and create a detailed description telling pahimar what you changed.
+5. Click `Click to create a pull request for this comparison`, enter your PR's title, and create a detailed description telling TheRoBrit what you changed.
 6. Click `Send pull request`, and wait for feedback!

 ####Creating an Issue
 Moo-Fluids crashes on launch?
 Have a suggestion?
 Found a bug?
 Create an issue now!

 1. Make sure your issue hasn't already been answered or fixed.
 Also think about whether your issue is a valid one before submitting it.
-	* Please do not open an issue to ask a question-that is for [TheRoBrit's Twitter](https://twitter.com/TheRoBrit/).
+	* Please do not open an issue to ask a question that is for [TheRoBrit's Twitter](https://twitter.com/TheRoBrit/).
 2. Go to [the issues page](http://github.com/TheRoBrit/Moo-Fluids/issues).
 3. Click `New Issue` right below `Star` and `Fork`.
 4. Enter your Issue's title (something that summarizes your issue), and then create a detailed description, such as ("Hey TheRoBrit, I've had X issue when using X version of the mod in Minecraft X version.").